-John Babington, the longtime coach of 1992 Olympic bronze medalist Lynn Jennings and an assistant coach for the 1996 U.S. Olympic team, was banned by the with her story in 2017 and to the U.S. Olympic Committee in 2019, according to the on December 22, 2022.
+John Babington, the longtime coach of 1992 Olympic bronze medalist Lynn Jennings and an assistant coach for the 1996 U.S. Olympic team, was banned by the U.S. Center for SafeSport Best Folding Treadmills.

 Babington was a coach of the women’s Liberty Athletic Club in Boston during the 1970s, and an assistant coach at Harvard University.
-Later, he was the coach of cross country and track & field for 26 years at Wellesley College, on December 22, 2022.
+Later, he was the coach of cross country and track & field for 26 years at Wellesley College, Russ Cook Runs Length of Africa.

-Jennings said in the Globe article Races & Places.
+Jennings said in the Globe article I feared my silence put others in jeopardy.

 Babington also abused Darlene Beckford, a star middle-distance runner, when she was 17.
 He coached both athletes through the Liberty Athletic Club.